 When writing a research project or an essay for professional or academic purposes, there is never a substitute for reliable, up-to-date, and credibly refined information.
-Professors, instructors, and lecturers will insist on you using scholarly articles considered best sources for academic and professional writing.
+Professors, instructors, and lecturers will insist on you using scholarly articles considered the best sources for academic and professional writing.

 And suppose you want to become a top-grade student.
 In that case, you definitely need to know where and how to find scholarly articles for your essays, research papers, and other writing projects.
 Otherwise, if you base your arguments on facts and evidence from non-scholarly sources, you will never make it to the top grades that only a few enjoy.